RaiaN/RuntimeImageLoader/README.md

 - Fast & hitch-less & zero-freeze runtime texture loading up to 8k resolution
 - Blueprint friendly (see below)
 - Supports PNG, JPEG, BMP and TGA
-- Supports 8, 16, 24 and 32-bit color depth
+- Supports 8 and 16 bit depth images
-- Output texture is in R8G8B8A8 format
+- Output texture is in R8G8B8A8 format if option bForUI = true
 - No static libraries or external dependencies
 - Tested on Windows, DirectX 11 and Unreal Engine 4.27+